rfshelley/Documentation/getting-started/first-smartapp.rst

     subscribe(themotion, "motion.active", motionDetectedHandler)

-We will also subscribe the ``"motion.inactive"`` event in a similar way.
+We will also subscribe the ``"motion.inactive"`` Event in a similar way.
 Add this subscription to the ``initialize()`` method:

 .. code-block:: groovy